bzamecnik/chord-labels/README.md

 You can parse one chord at time.
 The result of `parse_chord()` is an instance of the `ChordLabel` class.
 It provides a few properties:

 - `tones` - set of absolute pitch classes (C is 0)
-- `binary_tones` - binary list of absolute pitch classes
+- `tones_binary` - binary list of absolute pitch classes
 - `root` - absolute pitch class of the root tone
 - `bass` - absolute pitch class of the bass tone (behind slash)